Alphonse Songolo: Career

 In 1960 he was elected as a representative from Orientale Province as a member of the MNC to serve in the Chamber of Deputies of the newly independent Republic of the Congo (Léopoldville) with 2,593 preferential votes.
 Patrice Lumumba, leader of the MNC and long-time associate of Songolo, became prime minister.
 He included Songolo in his government as Minister of Communications.
 The government was officially invested by Parliament on 24 June 1960.

 On 5 September, President Joseph Kasa-Vubu dismissed Lumumba and appointed Joseph Iléo to replace him.
 Iléo chose to keep Songolo in his government.

+Coup and downfall

 On 14 September Colonel Joseph-Désiré Mobutu launched a coup and established his own government.
 Songolo subsequently declared his support for the new authority.
 On 3 October Songolo, in spite of previously having a close working relationship with the deposed prime minister, led a group of MNC parliamentarians in denouncing Lumumba.
 At a press conference he derided both Lumumba and the MNC, saying that the party should be renamed the "Mouvement National Communiste".

 On 17 October Songolo and a number of like-minded deputies returned to Stanleyville and were immediately arrested by local authorities sympathetic to Lumumba.
 There were rumors that Songolo was poorly treated in custody, but a United Nations commission later found no visible evidence to substantiate the allegations.

+Death

-However, on the morning of 20 February 1961 Songolo and 14 other political prisoners were shot in Stanleyville after news broke that the central government had allowed for the execution of several pro-Lumumba politicians in South Kasai.
+On the morning of 20 February 1961 Songolo and 14 other political prisoners were shot in Stanleyville after news broke that the central government had allowed for the execution of several pro-Lumumba politicians in South Kasai.